ithiria894/openai-reverse-proxy/README.md

    ```

 3. **Configure Environment**:
-   - Create a `.env` file with your OpenAI API key:
+   - Modify the `.env` file with your OpenAI API key:
    ```
    OPENAI_API_KEY=<your_openai_api_key>
    ```